Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.

 For more information about the risks associated with each fund, go to its detailed fund information page or read the prospectus.
 Investment allocations for funds of funds may not achieve fund objectives.
 There are expenses associated with the underlying funds in addition to fund-of-funds expenses.
 The funds' risks are directly related to the risks of the underlying funds, as described herein.
-Each target date fund is composed of a mix of American Funds and is subject to the risks and returns of the underlying funds.
+Each target date fund is composed of a mix of the American Funds and is subject to the risks and returns of the underlying funds.
 Underlying funds may be added or removed during the year.
 Although the target date funds are managed for investors on a projected retirement date time frame, the funds' allocation strategy does not guarantee that investors' retirement goals will be met.
 The target date is the year in which an investor is assumed to retire and begin taking withdrawals.
-American Funds investment professionals actively manage the target date fund's portfolio, moving it from a more growth-oriented strategy to a more income-oriented focus as the fund gets closer to its target date.
+American Funds investment professionals manage the target date fund's portfolio, moving it from a more growth-oriented strategy to a more income-oriented focus as the fund gets closer to its target date.
 Investment professionals continue to manage each fund for 30 years after it reaches its target date.